 Stock market powerhouses

-While U.S. gross domestic product (GDP) is expected to fall in 2009, the World Bank forecasts that China will grow by an astonishing 8.4%.
 Looking out to 2010 -- when only the most optimistic U.S. forecasters predict noteworthy domestic growth -- China is slated to grow by 7.7%.
 And that's on top of more than 8% growth in 2009!

 If you want direct exposure to foreign economies, there are two basic ways to play this trend: